laurentg23/School/README.md

 # School
-A repository of the things I've made over the various courses at school
+A repository of the projects and assignments I've made over the various courses at school